-- The new funding we would require under normal business circumstances is shown in the "behavioural mismatch" - To this end, behavioural profiling is applied to liabilities with an indeterminable maturity, as the contractual repayments of many customer accounts are on demand or at short notice but expected cash flows vary significantly from contractual maturity - Additionally the contractual profile for high quality liquid assets (i.e. those that are eligible for repurchase transaction ("repo") with the Reserve Bank of Australia) are modified to reflect the expected behavioural characteristic, namely, for the first \$750 million the time horizon is set to "on demand", with the balance of the amount realisable under repo, the time horizon is set to "2-5 days", with the remaining balance (i.e. that amount not realisable under repo) treated at the contractual maturity date - Behavioural profiling is also applied to loans that have passed their contractual maturity date to reflect a more reasonable future repayment profile.
+- The new funding we would require under normal business circumstances is shown in the "behavioural mismatch" - To this end, behavioural profiling is applied to liabilities with an indeterminable maturity, as the contractual repayments of many customer accounts are on demand or at short notice but expected cash flows vary significantly from contractual maturity - Additionally the contractual profile for high quality liquid assets (i.e. those that are eligible for repurchase transaction ("repo") with the Reserve Bank of Australia) are modified to reflect the expected behavioural characteristic, namely, for the first \$750 million the time horizon is set to "on demand", with the balance of the amount realisable under repo, the time horizon is set to "2-5 days", with the remaining balance (i.e. that amount not realisable under repo) treated at the contractual maturity date.